 A neighbor popped up in 1950: designed by Alexandre Courtois, it was originally the Banque Nationale du Commerce et de l'Industrie.
 Buildings like this help explain why Wyndham Lewis spoke of Casablanca as "a city upon the American model" (Journey Into Barbary, p.
 73).

 Meanwhile, a set of government buildings had been built.
 This one, the post office with a telephone exchange upstairs, came first and was completed in 1920 to a design by Adrien Laforgue, another architect on Prost's staff.
 Lyautey explained that in the government's plans for its administrative buildings "we have kept one of the best features of Arab construction, that is, plain exteriors...
 It is a point of honor in Arab construction that nothing should be revealed on the outside, save the profile, contours, and facades" (p.
 96).

-The main entrance is trimmed with tile, a hint of the interior.
+The main entrance is trimmed with tile.

 The main hall manages to be both austere and opulent.

 Three years after the post office, the law courts were completed in 1923 by Joseph Marrast, another young architect on Prost's staff.
 Marrast didn't stay long in Morocco, and this is his only completed building.
 Along with Prost's bank on the Place de France, however, it went a long way toward establishing the neo-Moroccan style.